-The Pandora unit was deployed to the NIWA station in Lauder, Central Otago, New Zealand (45.038 S, 169.68 E, 370 m ASL) to run side-by-side with the NIWA-operated M07 spectrometer.
-Both instruments performed retrievals using a common reference spectrum (collected on 26-February, 2015 12:00 local time) as observed by the respective instruments.
-It is worth

-5 noting that, other than the Pandora's fixed zenith observation state, both instruments were operated in their normal states, not in a customized operation mode, and both used their standard retrieval algorithms.
+The Pandora unit was deployed to the NIWA station in Lauder, Central Otago, New Zealand (45.038° S, 169.68° E; 370 m a.s.l.), to run side-by-side with the NIWA-operated M07 spectrometer.
+Both instruments performed retrievals using a common reference spectrum (collected on 26 February 2015, 12:00 LT) as observed by the respective instruments.
+It is worth noting that, other than the Pandora's fixed zenith-observation state, both instruments were operated in their normal states, not in a customized operation mode, and both used their standard retrieval algorithms.

-New Zealand is generally an atmospherically clean environment, with pollution levels that can be considered as background level (e.g. approximately an order of magnitude below urban centers in the continental United States).
-As a point of reference, NO2 retrievals (VCD) over New Zealand and the continental United States from the OMI (Level 3, version 3 algorithm) are

-- 10 presented on the same scale in Figs. 1 and 2.
-It is observed that aside from some western states (e.g. Nevada and Oregon), the U.S. rarely experiences similarly clean conditions as New Zealand.
-Furthermore, Fig. 2 displays a downward trend in overall column NO2 over the Chemistry and Physics of the Atmospheric Boundary Layer Experiment (CAPABLE) station located at NASA's Langley Research Center in Hampton, VA (37.103 N, -76.387 E, 5 m ASL) that is being driven by a decreasing tropospheric column, while NO2 over Lauder has remained consistent since 2005.
-There is no corresponding change - 15 in stratospheric $NO_2$ for either site.
+New Zealand is generally an atmospherically clean environment, with pollution levels that can be considered as background level (e.g., approximately an order of magnitude below urban centers in the continental United States).
+As a point of reference, NO2 retrievals (vertical-column density) over New Zealand and the continental United States from the OMI (Level 3, version 3 algorithm) are presented on the same scale in Figs. 1 and 2.
+It is observed that aside from some western states (e.g., Nevada and Oregon), the US rarely experiences similarly clean conditions as New Zealand.
+Furthermore, Fig. 2 displays a downward trend in overall column NO2 over the Chemistry and Physics of the Atmospheric Boundary Layer Experiment (CAPABLE) station located at NASA's Langley Research Center in Hampton, VA (37.103° N, -76.387° E; 5 m a.s.l.) that is being driven by a decreasing tropospheric column, while NO2 over Lauder has remained consistent since 2005.
+There is no corresponding change in stratospheric NO2 for either site.

-Statistics describing the variability in NO2 over both sites were broken into three categories (total-column, stratospheric and tropospheric contributions) and are presented in Table 2.
-The statistics presented in Table 2 are similar for both sites when scaled according to corresponding column density (i.e. despite the total-column standard deviation being significantly different for both sites the relative error ( $\sigma/\overline{x}$ ) remains similar).
-Despite these similarities, the tropospheric variability remains different

-20 for the two sites indicating a higher degree of variability over the continental US.
-The tropospheric contribution and variability remains significantly higher over CAPABLE as compared to Lauder with approximately 55.7 % of the NO2 column residing in the troposphere over the CAPABLE site, and only 13.5 % over Lauder.
+Statistics describing the variability in NO2 over both sites were separated into three categories (total-column, stratospheric, and tropospheric contributions) and are presented in Table 2.
+The statistics presented in Table 2 are similar for both sites when scaled according to corresponding column density (i.e., despite the total-column standard deviation being significantly different for both sites, the relative error (σ/\overline{x}) remains similar).
+Despite these similarities, the tropospheric variability remains different for the two sites, indicating a higher degree of variability over the continental US.
+The tropospheric contribution and variability remains significantly higher over CAPABLE as compared to Lauder with approximately 55.7 % of the NO2 column residing in the troposphere over the CAPABLE site and only 13.5% over Lauder.
 These differences are driven by the ubiquity of local sources in the eastern United States as compared to central New Zealand.